arin-deloatch/Census-Final-Project/README.md

-# An Individual's Likelihood on Making Over/Under $50K Based on Certain Features
+# An Individual's Likelihood on Making Over/Under $50K Based on Categorical Features

 ### Built With Python 3.11